 Questions regarding the collection and use of personal information can be directed to OPL’s Freedom of Information and Privacy Coordinator, Oshawa Public Libraries, 65 Bagot Street, Oshawa, ON, L1H 1N2.

-OPL shall allow customers to see personal information about themselves.
-Parents or legal guardians, who are listed as the responsible person for the child, may obtain information about that account if they show the child’s card, as well as their own personal ID.
+- OPL shall allow customers to see personal information about themselves.
+Parents or legal guardians, who are listed as the responsible person for the child, may obtain information about that account if they show their own personal ID to verify their identity.
 This applies to children under 16 years of age in accordance with the MFIPPA.

 - OPL Board agendas and minutes, annual reports, policies and a variety of other information will routinely be made a matter of public record through OPL’s website and through OPL publications.

 - Access to general records about OPL operations will be provided to the public, subject to the provisions of MFIPPA.

 - Payment of a fee may be required and will be assessed and collected in accordance with MFIPPA regulations.